-Trump's Top Two Supreme Court Picks Reflect Warring Republican Factions
+Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 He was the first federal court judge of South Asian descent.
 In 2017, President Trump nominated Thapar to the 6th Circuit Court of Appeals, which covers much of the Midwest.

-The Louisville Courier-Journal reported that Thapar's father, Raj Thapar, who owns a heating and air-conditioning supply business in Toledo, Ohio, says his son is "so conservative that he 'nearly wouldn't speak to me after I voted for Barack Obama.'"
+The Louisville Courier-Journal reported that Thapar's father, Raj Thapar, who owns a heating and air-conditioning supply business in Toledo, Ohio, says his son is "so conservative that he 'nearly wouldn't speak to me after I voted for Barack Obama.' "

 Most of Thapar's judicial record stems from his tenure as a federal district judge, and a significant part of that record would seem to reflect his tenure as a federal prosecutor in Cincinnati, Washington, D.C., and ultimately as the chief federal prosecutor in the Eastern District of Kentucky.